AP-NORC poll: Trump’s approval still weak despite economy

 The numbers may be ugly for a first-term president facing reelection in 14 months, but they are remarkably consistent.
 Trump’s approval rating has never dipped below 32% or risen above 42% in AP-NORC polls since he took office.
 By comparison, President Barack Obama’s approval never dropped below 40% in polling by Gallup.

 The poor grades extend to Trump’s handling of several key issues: immigration, health care, foreign policy and guns.
 Views of the Republican president’s handling of the economy remain a relative bright spot despite fears of a potential recession, but at least 60% of Americans disapprove of his performance on other issues.
-The consistency suggests the president’s weak standing with the American people is calcified after two years of near-constant political crises, outrageous statements and divisive rhetoric at the White House.
+The consistency suggests the president’s weak standing with the American people is calcified after two years of near-constant political crises and divisive rhetoric at the White House.

 The new survey was conducted shortly after back-to-back mass shootings in Texas and Ohio left dozens dead and renewed calls from Americans for answers from their elected officials.
 Trump pledged immediate action in the immediate aftermath of the attacks but has since shifted back and forth on whether to push for stronger background checks on people seeking to buy guns.